SadhwikaChavatapalli/QueryConnect-App/README.md

 ### The sample data files required for the project are located in the 'Data' folder.

 ## Setup and Run API
-To set the API, please run 'initAPI.ps1' script
+To set the API, please run 'initAPI.ps1' script first.
 <br />To run the API, type - 'go run ./main.go' in the QueryConnectAPI folder.

 ## Setup and Run React